Social Emotional Learning

 Integrating Circles into daily lessons / activities

 Building in circle time throughout the day as part of regular lessons can be a great way to help build SEL competencies within students.
 An easy way to do this would be to have the students spend a couple minutes before and after exams or assignments where they can discuss in pairs or small groups some things that may be challenging before the task and then review what strategies they used after the task is completed.

-To learn more, please visit any of these great resources.
+Implementing proactive strategies will promote a greater culture of caring and empathy and students more often behaving in pro-social ways.
+However, even with good tier 1 practices, some social challenges and problem behavior will occur.
 When unexpected problems arise, it's good to have a plan in place ahead of time that the teacher and students are familiar with.
 One such plan is a restorative circles.
 These can be as formal or informal as needed.
 For smaller, minor issues (like in class, playground, or in the hall) a small, quick, and informal "circle" with the 2 parties and an adult can sometimes be adequate.

 Questions for the offender(s)